Gwaizer/AI-Ingredients-Nutrition-Analyzer-/README.md

 ---

-## 🧑‍💻 Our Project
+## Our Project
-**AI Ingredients & Nutrition Analyzer** is an **AI-powered framework** that extracts and analyzes information from food product labels.
+**AI Ingredients & Nutrition Analyzer** is an AI-powered framework that extracts and analyzes information from food product labels.

-- 📷 **Capture**: User snaps a picture of a food label.
+- Capture: User snaps a picture of a food label.
-- 🔍 **OCR**: State-of-the-art Optical Character Recognition extracts ingredients & nutrition text.
+- OCR: State-of-the-art Optical Character Recognition extracts ingredients & nutrition text.
-- 🤖 **LLM**: An AI model interprets the text, adds warnings/allergen info, and enriches with external knowledge.
+- LLM: An AI model interprets the text, adds warnings/allergen info, and enriches with external knowledge.
-- 📱 **App**: The results are presented through a **Flutter mobile app** with a smooth and user-friendly design.
+- App: The results are presented through a Flutter mobile app with a smooth and user-friendly design.

-The system increases **transparency** and helps consumers make **healthier, informed decisions** in their daily lives.
+The system increases transparency and helps consumers make healthier, informed decisions in their daily lives.

 ---

-## ⚠️ The Problem
+## The Problem
 Food labels are often:
 - Complex, inconsistent, and filled with jargon.
 - Difficult to interpret without calculations.
-- Missing clear warnings about **allergens, additives, or risks**.
+- Missing clear warnings about allergens, additives, or risks.

-📊 According to the **International Food Information Council (IFIC) 2021 Survey**:
+According to the **International Food Information Council (IFIC) 2021 Survey**:
-- Only **9% of consumers** fully understand food labels.
+- Only 9% of consumers fully understand food labels.
-- **6 out of 10** consumers want healthier products but struggle due to confusing labels.
+- 6 out of 10 consumers want healthier products but struggle due to confusing labels.

 This lack of clarity can lead to poor decision-making and health risks.
-Our project directly addresses this problem by making **label information clear, structured, and actionable**.
+Our project directly addresses this problem by making label information clear, structured, and actionable.

 ---

-## 🙏 Acknowledgements
+## Acknowledgements
 We would like to express our gratitude to:
 - **Dr. Salah Abdeljabar (KAUST)** – for his mentorship, guidance, and continuous feedback.
 - **KAUST Academy** – for selecting us among ~100 students from 10,000+ applicants and providing this unique learning opportunity.